Oven-Roasted Boneless Leg of Lamb with Pan Gravy

 1. What is the best way to cook a boneless leg of lamb in the oven?

-2. How do I know when the lamb is fully cooked?
+3. How do I know when my lamb is tender and done?

-3. What is pan gravy and how is it made?
+4. What is pan gravy and how do you make it?

 Prefer to watch instead of reading this delicious recipe?
 Check out this video for a quick and easy guide: